jkterry1/MCMES/README.md

 This repository and its branches contains code used in the work on XXXX

-## Installation

-In addition to the packages in `./requirements.txt`, this branch depends on an installation of [SUMO-RL](https://github.com/LucasAlegre/sumo-rl).

 ## Bugs and Issues

 If you encounter any bugs or issues with running the code, please create an issue on this github repo or email the authors of the paper.
 Having these code be useful to future researchers is something the authors meaningfully care about.